Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Introduction

 Since the optimal solution of OFS is unknown, developing algorithms that outperform the best existing solvers is relevant for deeper exploration of OFS.
 Moreover, in the future, we plan to improve our simulator of TGMD to be even closer to the real-world, which will result in increased computational complexity of the simulations.
 Therefore, developing an optimizer capable of finding solutions to OFS within a small computational budget is relevant for finding low-cost approximate solutions to the enhanced OFS in a feasible time frame.
 For those two reasons, we aim to improve leading solvers and explore a possible approach for doing so.
 We propose extensions of the leading algorithms to take advantage of domain-specific information.
 Such information will be formulated as metrics on the set of filters.

-The rest of the paper is organized as follows: In Section \ref{sec:description-trace-gas-measurement-device} we provide an overview of the developed Trace Gas Measurement Device and its simulation.
-Then, in Section \ref{sec:statement} we formalize the OFS problem and define the cost criterion.
-An overview of existing approaches in numerical optimization which we selected to solve OFS is given in Section \ref{sec:optimization}.
-The leading algorithms are outlined in Section \ref{sec:optimization:comparison}.
-We define the information specific to OFS, propose methods to embed this information in the leading algorithms and analyse the obtained solvers in Section \ref{sec:dd}.
-Finally, we study the obtained high-performing OFS solutions in Section \ref{sec:solutions}. \textbf{Our contribution:} \begin{enumerate} \item We reformulate OFS as a tractable instance of SCOP, compare meta-heuristics that represent various classes of SCOP solvers, and select the solvers with the best performance; \item We express specific knowledge regarding the space of filters as a metric (in the mathematical sense), propose extensions of algorithms selected in step 1, and apply domain-aware meta-heuristics to OFS; \item We solve the following non-trivial technical problems that emerge in stage 2: propose a heuristic algorithm for solving the inverse of the Linear Assignment Problem, required to develop the mutation operator; propose a robust method which we call which we call UMDA-U-PLS-Dist to guide the search leveraging a given distance metric; \item We study the obtained high-performing solutions to OFS problem. \end{enumerate}
+The rest of the paper is organized as follows: In Section~\ref{sec:description-trace-gas-measurement-device} we provide an overview of the developed Trace Gas Measurement Device and its simulation.
+Then, in Section~\ref{sec:statement} we formalize the OFS problem and define the cost criterion.
+An overview of existing approaches in numerical optimization which we selected to solve OFS is given in Section~\ref{sec:optimization}.
+The leading algorithms are outlined in Section~\ref{sec:optimization:comparison}.
+We define the information specific to OFS, propose methods to embed this information in the leading algorithms and analyse the obtained solvers in Section~\ref{sec:dd}.
+Finally, we study the obtained high-performing OFS solutions in Section~\ref{sec:solutions}. \textbf{Our contribution:} \begin{enumerate} \item \utwo{Compare meta-heuristics that represent various classes of SCOP solvers, and select the solvers with the best performance on OFS}; \item We express specific knowledge regarding the space of filters as a metric (in the mathematical sense), propose extensions of algorithms selected in step 1, and apply domain-aware meta-heuristics to OFS; \item \utwo{To implement a key step required for obtaining an effective mutation operator in this distance-driven evolutionary framework, we design a heuristic method\utwo{, called \emph{DDA-EA},} to approximately solve the inverse of the Linear Assignment Problem;} \item \utwo{We introduce a novel method, \emph{UMDA-U-PLS-Dist}, which incorporates a user-defined distance metric to the Estimation of Distribution Algorithm to guide the search process more effectively, enhancing the exploitation of problem-specific structure.} \item We \utwo{obtain a diverse set of high-performing solutions to the OFS problem and analyze them to make general conclusions of the better combinations of transmission profiles.} \end{enumerate}